egoist/vbuild.js.org/docs/getting-started.md

 ## Modes

-There's are 3 modes in vbuild, and 2 of them you will use often:
+There's are only 2 modes in vbuild:

 - production mode - `vbuild`: build for production use
-- dev mode - `vbuild --dev`: run a dev server with hot reloading support, optionally you can switch to `live` reloading
+- dev mode - `vbuild --dev`: run a dev server with hot reloading support, optionally you can switch to `live` reloading with `--live` option

-The other one is:

-- watch mode - `vbuild --watch` like production mode but output files are not minified and it will rebuild due to file changes

 ## Customize